degide/introduction-to-ml-summative/README.md

 ## Overview

 This project presents a comparative analysis of traditional machine learning and deep learning models for predicting monthly egg yield rates among smallholder poultry farmers in Rwanda.
-The analysis leverages original microdata from the Rwanda Agricultural Household Survey (AHS) 2024 and aims to provide actionable insights for agricultural extension services.
+The analysis uses original microdata from the Rwanda Agricultural Household Survey (AHS) 2024 and aims to provide actionable insights for agricultural extension services.

 ## Mission Statement

-My mission is to leverage technology-driven, evidence-based solutions to enhance agricultural productivity, improve farm efficiency, empower smallholder farmers, and strengthen national food systems through scalable and measurable interventions.
+My mission is to leverage technology-driven and evidence-based solutions to enhance agricultural productivity, improve farm efficiency, empower smallholder farmers, and strengthen national food systems through scalable and measurable interventions.

 ## Files Included